 You can combine your walk with a visit to one of the thousands of caves in the area, and will give you a real idea of the feel of the area.
 It’s a good idea to go early in the morning or at the end of the afternoon, the weather won’t be as hot and the light will be good for photos.

 Another relaxed way to explore the Viñales Valley is by bicycle.
 Things are not too far apart and the roads are quite good and not very busy.
 They’re also reasonably flat, though you can go off-road if you wish to conquer a few hills.
 You can hire regular bikes and mountain bikes, and book a guide to take you along a teach you about the landscape.
 Make sure you head out before the heat of the day hits.

-The colonial square in the centre of the town of Viñales is surrounded by colonial houses.
-There is also the 19th century church, the Casa de la Cultura.
+Colonial houses surround the colonial square in the centre of the town of Viñales.
+There is also the 19th-century church, the Casa de la Cultura.
 Viñales was founded in 1607 and feels a bit like a wild west town.
-When you walk around here you’ll get an impression of what Cuban life was like hundreds of years ago.
-Take a stroll lover the Calle Salvador Cisneros, it’s lined with pine trees, there are several statues of prominent locals and many beautiful houses.
+Walking around here you’ll get an impression of what Cuban life was like hundreds of years ago.
+Take a stroll over the Calle Salvador Cisneros, it’s lined with pine trees, there are several statues of prominent locals and many beautiful houses.
 Life happens on the street here, so take a seat and enjoy.